mchannon/hashsite/README.md

 All the words are 4-7 letters long, common, without spaces or punctuation, alphabetically sequenced, and we're careful not to use plurals where they might confuse people.

+Frequently Asked Questions (FAQ)

+Can't you make your "hashtags" smaller?

+Have given this a lot of thought, and the brief answer is probably not.
+Consider if somehow I decided that only land area could be represented by hashsite.
+And that I had a quick clean function that tidily represented the 1/6 of Earth's area that's covered by land.
+That would still only take off half a character.
+For that half a letter, you'd lose not only the oceans but also the ability to do everything with pen and paper.
+Expanding the character set beyond capital letters and numbers, like base64, could help, but a 9-digit HashSite would still only be 8-digits with base64.
+Not worth the added confusion between capital and lowercase letters.
+In the end, this is about completeness and human-readability.

+Do we really need another one of these?

+I think we do, because although the other systems are pretty admirable, none offers all the features and advantages I was able to put together.

 To Do:

 1. Finalize All Conditions